 But... something allured me back to this site.
 Maybe it was personal growth as a writer, maybe not.
 But the point is, I'm back and hopefully I can write something actually good this time around.

-Status on current stories:
+Status on multi-chapter stories:

 Kingdumb Hearts II - Finished.
 Enjoy.

 Sonic 2006: Dude, Where's His World? - Finished.
 I feel as though it's my best parody yet.

 It's Always Sunny on Bionis - Unfortunately canned.
 Xenoblade: The Lightning Round will carry its torch.